Schwenker

-Grilling is done over an open beech wood fire.
+Grilling is done over an open beechwood fire.
 Charcoal is sometimes used, but that is regarded as sub-standard because the beech smoke is considered to be an important part of the process.
-Gas-fueled grills are never used (except in commercial snack bars).
+Gas-fueled grills are almost exclusively used in commercial snack bars).

-Beside the Schwenker, sausages (German bratwurst and French merguez), different vegetables (such as bell peppers), Brötchen (German bread rolls, in Saarland preferably Doppelweck, see German cuisine), baguette (French type of bread) with garlic butter, potatoes and feta cheese (the latter three protected in aluminium foil) may be grilled.
+Beside the schwenker steak, sausages (German bratwurst and French merguez), vegetables (such as bell peppers), Brötchen (German bread rolls, in Saarland preferably Doppelweck, see German cuisine), baguette (French type of bread) with garlic butter, potatoes and feta cheese (the latter three protected in aluminium foil) are often grilled.

-Various side salads (usually a pasta (typically fusilli or spiralini) salad, a potato salad and a green salad), and baguette or Flutes are served with Schwenker.
-Many prefer specific beers, such as a pils by one of the local breweries, with their Schwenker.
+Various side salads (usually a pasta (typically fusilli or spiralini) salad, a potato salad and a green salad), and baguette or Flutes are served with the schwenker steak.
+Many prefer specific beers, such as a pils from a local brewery, with their schwenker steak.

 Brief history

 Legend has it that this style of cooking came to the region from South America, specifically the Rio Grande do Sul region of Brazil, where it is said that German immigrants took it back home to their region of origin, the Hunsrück area, and Idar-Oberstein in particular.
 The region's Agate cutters had to travel further afield for their supplies as the local deposits became worked out in the early 19th Century and it is said that they enjoyed the Churrascaria they found in Brazil.
 The main similarity is that large chunks of meat are cooked over an open fire and served with vegetables.

-In Saarland it is believed that the techqniue became more popular due to the local steel industry, which allowed the workers to construct their "Schwenker" grills easily on their own, from metal parts discarded in steel production.
-Even today, although steel production in Saarland plays a smaller role than before, it is considered somewhat inappropriate to buy a "Schwenker" in a shop, but rather construct it oneself, preferably from high quality steel varieties, such as V2A steel.
+In Saarland it is believed that the technique became more popular due to the local steel industry, which allowed the workers to construct their schwenker grills easily on their own, from metal parts discarded in steel production.
+Even today, although steel production in Saarland plays a smaller role than before, it is considered somewhat inappropriate to buy a schwenker in a shop, but rather construct it oneself, preferably from high quality steel varieties, such as V2A steel.

-The process of grilling the Schwenker is known as “Schwenken”, which not only describes the grilling process itself but also the social event which surrounds the grilling activity.
-In Saarland one would not be invited to a barbecue, but would instead be invited “Schwenken”.
+The process of grilling the schwenker is known as “Schwenken”, which not only describes the grilling process itself but also the social event which surrounds the grilling activity.
+In Saarland, one is not invited to a barbecue, but to a Schwenken.